Loading...

 If any domain element is passed as string except for * (universe set), the domain is handled relaxed instead of regular as indicated by the property domain_type, see also Symbol Domain.
 This means that domain checking does not apply, see also Domain Violations.

-Efficiently Assigning Symbol Records
+Assigning Symbol Records

-Symbol records are stored in the property Symbol.records.
+Symbol records are stored in the property <symbol>.records.
 It is most efficient to modify the data inplace.
 Note that the records have to satisfy the chosen records format.
 Otherwise, the symbol will be marked as invalid.
 Records are checked whenever a valid symbol is required.
 See Validate Symbol Records for more information.

-Modifying the data as described in Efficiently Assigning Symbol Records requires to provide the data in one of the supported records format.
-For more convenience, the method Symbol.setRecords accepts a wide range of formats that will be transformed internally to one of the records format.
-Note that Symbol.setRecords is also called by the symbol constructor of the argument records is provided.
+For more convenience (but with performance costs!), the method <symbol>.setRecords accepts a wide range of formats that will be transformed internally to one of the records format.
+Note that <symbol>.setRecords is also called by the symbol constructor if the argument records is provided.

 The following transformations are supported (sample code uses symbols of Example):